webpilot-ai/Webpilot/CONTRIBUTING.md

 **Q:** How can I get write access to the Git repository?

 **A:** For simplicity purposes, we keep the direct write access to the main repository within a small group of core contributors.
 Since git forks , merges and pull requests are very easy and simple, this was not an obstacle so far.
-If you believe you really, really need write access to main repo, please contact the project maintainers at github@fluentify.io.
+If you believe you really, really need write access to main repo, please contact the project maintainers at dsong@webpilot.ai.

 ---